rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>Specifies the number of bytes allocated to receive the scanned barcode.
-This parameter is designed to be used primarily with image based symbologies and should not be modified unless absolutely necessary (eg. Signature).</p>
+Specifies the number of bytes allocated to receive the scanned barcode.
+This parameter is designed to be used primarily with image based symbologies and should not be modified unless absolutely necessary (eg. Signature).
 ####Access